 Employment is changing at a speed paced every day.
 An example of that is the recent study from Accel and Qualtrics, which shows that, unlike many years ago, 64% of Millennials state that benefits are very important to acquire employer loyalty.
 As discussed before, in the past few years, more than one employee has tried to show their employers that having a good benefits package can be an advantage for them.
 By offering benefits that are attractive and know how to retain top talent, employees will be even happier and organisations will meet the new requirements of the working class.

 The truth is that employees started to give more importance to the perks that companies provide them.
 Some of the benefits that workers are looking to have may be related to salary, compensation rewards, health & wellness, retirement and time off.
 As an example of this, Among Xexec’s report, shows that 43% employees say that annual leave is a work-related benefit that makes them feel most loved at work and 47% prefer to receive rewards spontaneously.

 However, these benefits can be different according to the type of role that employees have.
-A proof of that is the fact that, although the number of contract workers is increasing, some professionals still prefer, permanent roles, as they offer a certain level of stability and structure that might be important to them.
+As proof of that, the number of contract workers is increasing.
+Some professionals still prefer permanent roles.
+They offer a certain level of stability and structure that might be important to them.

 However, both of these types of roles include employee benefits and we believe it’s important to understand what they are.